moq-wg/moq-transport/draft-ietf-moq-transport.md

 The client indicates the MOQT versions it supports in its SETUP message (see
 {{message-setup}}).
 It also includes the union of all Setup Parameters
-{{setup-parameters}} required for a handshake by any of those versions.
+{{setup-params}} required for a handshake by any of those versions.

 Within any MOQT version, clients request the use of extensions by adding SETUP parameters corresponding to that extension.
 No extensions are defined in this